Migrating to Canada from Nigeria: Getting Your Credentials Assessed

 • Likewise, applicants for practicing pharmacists in Canada must take both a Pharmacist Evaluating Examination and a Pharmacist Qualifying Examination.
 Go here to the Canadian Pharmacists Association website for more information.

 • If you are migrating to Canada under the Federal Skilled Trades stream (through Express Entry) then you need to go to the Red Seal to learn what the occupational standards are for your job under the Red Seal Occupational Standards (RSOS).
 Red Seal is replacing the National Occupational Analyses (NOA) as the standard-setter for trade credentials and training.
-Go here to find out about the examination process, if your trade is a regulated one that will require you to take an examination to gain your Canadian credentials.
+Find out about the examination process, if your trade is a regulated one that will require you to take an examination to gain your Canadian credentials.
 A Red Seal credential if often valid across Canada, or at least in a number of provinces.

 • You should also contact your local regulatory body in Nigeria, The Federal Ministry of Productivity and Labour, who are responsible for the certification of skilled trades in Nigeria.
 You should be able to forward your certification through them to the appropriate body in Canada.
 If not, have a certificate issued by FMPL in Nigeria and send it on to Canada.